rahi-lab/targettrack/README.md

 # Requirements
 ## System Requirements
 - Processor (CPU): Intel Core i5 or AMD Ryzen 5 or higher
 - Operating System: Aesthetically best on Linux(Tested on Ubuntu, Mint), but all functionalities available on Mac and Windows.
-However, since a Mac cannot have a CUDA compatible Nvidia GPU, the GUI can only be used for annotation and proofreadin.
+However, since a Mac cannot have a CUDA compatible Nvidia GPU, the GUI can only be used for annotation and proofreading.
 - Memory (RAM): 16GB+ (32GB+ recommended)
 - Storage : SSD highly recommended for fast IO, please have at least 4x (size of your h5 data) available for smooth running
 - :red_circle: GPU: (optional but highly recommended if training a network) NVIDIA 2080 Ti or higher recommended, a large-memory GPU is preferred over a fast boost clock GPU.
 Especially, gaming GPUs are enough for this purpose.